-2.5 Further improvements to the system
+3.3 Further improvements to the system

-In addition to the implementation of the IEC 61850, we have developed and implemented a number of functions to improve SAS in terms of usability and availability etc. The functions described in 2.5.1 and 2.5.2 out of those many functions we developed have important features in a highly reliable SAS.
+In addition to the implementation of the IEC 61850, we have developed and implemented a number of functions to improve SAS in terms of usability and availability etc. The functions described in Sub-sub sections 3.3.1 and 3.3.2 out of those many functions we developed have important features in a highly reliable SAS.
 By utilising these functions the users of the system will be quickly informed as to the status of the system or be able to shorten the repair time when a failure occurs within the system.
 These improvements result in shorter MTTR (Mean Time To Repair) and higher dependability of the system.

-2.5.1 Dedicated logical node for IED failure
+3.3.1 Dedicated logical node for IED failure

-Logical nodes of physical devices or logical devices defined in the current version of IEC 61850 have only "Health" attributes to show the status of the system.
+Logical nodes of physical devices or logical devices defined in the current version of IEC 61850 have only

+"Health" attribute to show the status of the system as illustrated in Table 2.
 As a consequence the attribute can only show the difference in the status of normal, light failure or heavy failure conditions.
 This results in the SAS operator only being informed of which IED has failed.
 In this case the operator will have to replace the complete IED unit which usually takes about 4 to 6 hours, even after obtaining the new IED, including re-wiring, re-configuration of the IED, confirmation tests etc. The user may also inspect the IED in location in order to determine which part inside the IED has failed, but it also may take hours.